-Trust Protectors or Trus Advisers
+Trust Protectors or Trust Advisers

-Several states have recently enacted edisgislation that authorizes the appointment of a trust protector or a trust adviser, a ters in other than the trustee, beneficiary, or grantor who holds power over one or more attributes of a trust.
+Several states have recently enacted legislation that authorizes the appointment of a trust protector or a trust adviser, a person other than the trustee, beneficiary, or grantor who holds power over one or more attributes of a trust.
 These include the power to direct investments, in some instances remove or replace the trustee, and/or amend the trust.
-A protector provision generally provides the protector with limited at thority to terminate the trustee as well as the authority to appoint a successor protector.
-While protector may be provided with more authority, for example, the ability to not only errorinate the trustee but the power to name a new one, this power could lead to a concentration in authority that defeats the underlying purpose of separating the trustee from the trust protector.
+A protector provision generally provides the protector with limited authority to terminate the trustee as well as the authority to appoint a successor protector.
+While a protector may be provided with more authority, for example, the ability to not only terminate the trustee but the power to name a new one, this power could lead to a concentration in authority that defeats the underlying purpose of separating the trustee from the trust protector.